Applications are only accepted via the application platform. The platform can be accessed here.

 Anyone who has completed a master’s degree in social sciences (usually comprising a total of 300 European Credit Transfer System [ECTS] credits including the bachelor’s degree) is eligible to apply.
 The term “social sciences” refers to political science, area studies, sociology, and history as well as to economics and law.
 The programme is open to applicants of all nationalities and shows no preference to EU citizens.

-• letter of motivation (600 words maximum);
+A short letter of motivation (600 words maximum)

-• two letters of reference from professors at universities or research institutions.
+Two letters of reference from professors at universities or research institutions

 The expected level of English proficiency is C1 (or better) of the Common European Framework of Reference for Languages, which translates into other tests as follows (scores indicated are minimums):